Case Study #4

 • Script needed to sound like the creator's voice, not a brand's

-• Technical accuracy was non-negotiable — FBA sellers know when something is wrong
+• Technical accuracy was non-negotiable: FBA sellers know when something is wrong

 • Call to action embedded naturally rather than bolted on

-Brand ad
+Product ad

 • Emotion-first: a real seller story, not a product explainer

-• Shorter attention window — needed to establish the problem and the brand quickly
+• Shorter attention window, needed to establish the problem and the brand quickly

 • Worked with an outside production agency rather than directly with the talent